LuvitPlayground/luvitplayground.github.io/docusaurus/docs/03-documentation/02-tutorial/04-nonblocking-webserver.md

 # A Non-Blocking Webserver

-While the previous entries were mostly introducing important concepts, it is time to build something actually interesting: A webserver.
+While the previous entries were mostly introducing important concepts, it's time to build something actually interesting: A webserver.

 ## Simplifying Asynchronous I/O